jtannas/katachi/README.md

 ### Custom Comparisons

 Need something more complex?
-Just add a `kt_compare` class method to what you want to compare.
+Just add a `kt_compare` class method to whatever you'd like to compare.
 As long as it returns a `Katachi::Result`, you're good to go!

 ```ruby